 The bokeh also becomes hard to manage, while shadows and contrast can ruin the beautifully placed subject.
 So if you are unsure of your capabilities of shooting outdoors, then don’t give up.
 Relax!
 Because we are here with fool-proof portrait camera settings that will give you great outdoor portraits consistently!

 Thus, if you arrive at a portrait location, and get nervous, hold on tight to these tips that we share with you.
 You won’t find things disheveled or dread the light, nor will you find the scene and subjects challenging to manage.

 The best camera settings for outdoor portraits

 Just read through the article thoroughly, and you will quickly grasp every word we have explained.
 Try to follow them as carefully as possible, but remember they are not hard or fast rules.
-You can experiment as long as you keep the basics right.
+You can experiment with the settings for outdoor portraits as long as you keep the basics right.

-So take out your cameras and get ready to apply these “go-to” portrait camera settings for extraordinary pictures.
+So take out your cameras and get ready to apply these “go-to” camera settings for outdoor portraits.
 Be it your relatives or clients, and everyone will love your work.

 Table of contents:

 - Which mode to prefer